bmhco/shared/AMI-3-6-Orientation-course/AMI-3-6-Orientation-course-notes.md

   (specific to each child of course)
 + Move to `cultural` area, including geography, botany, arts, science and music

+Note that colour of the border of the cards should match the colour of the box, to keep everything together.

 ## Songs and Poetry

 + Ways through which we can continue to expand and enrich the child's vocabulary